XronosSchedulingLtd/schedulerinstallationdocs/mysql.rst

 version of the mysql-apt-config package.

-When you install this package you will be asked what MySQL packages you want to install - just take the default option.
+When you install this package you will be asked what MySQL packages you want to install - make sure you install version 5.7 and not the the default version 8.0.
+The later version introduces incompatibilities which will prevent the rest of the installation from running smoothly.

 Debian 8 - Jessie